Club: Queens Park Rangers FC | Opening: 1904 | Capacity: 18,439 seats

 Tickets for QPR games can be bought online, by phone +44 (0) 8444 777 007, or at the QPR box office at Loftus Road.

-QPR offers guided stadium tours that go by the name of Loftus Road Experience.
+QPR offer both self-guided and guided tours on selected dates.
 Tours include access to the dressing rooms, players tunnel, dugouts, directors box and media areas.

 Relevant Internet links